REAL ESTATE CLOSINGS

 - A final cash payment will be calculated to reflect things such as mortgage closing costs, property taxes, and outstanding utility payments.

 - A last walk-through inspection will be performed (usually the day of the closing) in order to make sure that the property is in the same condition it was when the sale began.

 - The buyer, seller, and their respective attorneys will meet at the “settlement table”, and review and sign many different documents including a HUD-1 and other loan documents.

 - The buyer will pay any remaining funds on their downpayment.

-- Each attorney will record the transaction and deed with the related municipality.
+- The buyer’s attorney or the title company, will record the deed and mortgage with the county clerk.